wking-io/Fluture/README.md

 #### `do :: (() -> Iterator) -> Future a b`

 A specialized version of [fantasy-do][19] which works only for Futures, but has the advantage of type-checking and not having to pass `Future.of`.
+Another advantage is that the returned Future can be forked multiple times, as opposed to with a general `fantasy-do` solution, where forking the Future a second time behaves erroneously.

 Takes a function which returns an [Iterator](#type-signatures), commonly a generator-function, and chains every produced Future over the previous.